Principal Financial Group Inc. (PFG) Shares Down Despite Recent Market Volatility

 PFG’s Market Performance

-PFG stock saw a decrease of -5.84% in the past week, with a monthly decline of -8.64% and a quarterly a decrease of -8.52%.
-The volatility ratio for the week is 3.84%, and the volatility levels for the last 30 days are 2.57% for Principal Financial Group Inc. (PFG).
-The simple moving average for the last 20 days is -6.17% for PFG stock, with a simple moving average of 6.00% for the last 200 days.
+The stock of Principal Financial Group Inc. (PFG) has seen a -15.83% decrease in the past week, with a -19.54% drop in the past month, and a -19.06% fall in the past quarter.
+The volatility ratio for the week is 3.74%, and the volatility levels for the past 30 days are at 2.84% for PFG.
+The simple moving average for the last 20 days is -17.84% for PFG stock, with a simple moving average of -9.58% for the last 200 days.

 Analysts’ Opinion of PFG